Anshul-AM/Real_Estate_Price_Prediction/README.md

 **Key Highlights:**

-**Data Science Concepts:** Covers data loading and cleaning, outlier detection and removal, feature engineering, dimensionality reduction, hyperparameter tuning using GridSearchCV, and k-fold cross-validation.
+**Data Science Concepts:** Data loading and cleaning, outlier detection and removal, feature engineering, dimensionality reduction, hyperparameter tuning using GridSearchCV, and k-fold cross-validation.

 **Technologies and Tools:** Utilizes Python, NumPy, and Pandas for data manipulation, Matplotlib for data visualization, scikit-learn for model development, Jupyter Notebook, Visual Studio Code, and PyCharm as IDEs, Python Flask for the HTTP server, and HTML/CSS/JavaScript for the user interface.